7 tips to keep cool in summer while pregnant

 • Avoid the hottest hours

 Try to avoid the 11am – 3pm window when the sun is at its strongest if you can.
 This is just a general rule for everyone!
 I remember when I was little my mum was telling me the same.
-If I was playing outside I was recommended to stay in shade.
-Or a better option stays inside and have a nap.
+If I was playing outside I was recommended to stay in the shade.
+Or a better option is to stay inside and have a nap.
 But this was Italy.
-You know, in warm countries people have a siesta after lunch for some reasons 😉 When indoors, open the windows and close the curtains to prevent the rooms from getting too warm.
+You know, in warm countries people have a siesta after lunch for some reason 😉 When indoors, open the windows and close the curtains to prevent the rooms from getting too warm.

 • Wear something light